 - For every snare or trap placed in the wild two shall be set in bowling alleys and sports bars.

 6. Tuesday shall be a day of rest for all hunters must stay home and spend time with their significant other (Labrador).

 - For Flashback Friday all hunters must leave behind their high capacity assault rifles and enter the wilderness with sticks, sling shots and rudimentary bow and arrows.
 (The mountain lion will be waiting.)

-I’ve never hunted so I don’t understand the allure of pulling a gun on an unarmed animal.
+I’ve never hunted so I don’t understand the allure of pulling a trigger on an unarmed animal.
 I do understand the competition of sports.
 And when it comes to the swing of a racket and kick of the ball, I think sportsmanship is as important on the field as it is in the forest.
 The problem with most sports, though, is the actors cannot be relied upon to implement a sense of fair play.
 (Barry Bonds, Lance Armstrong, Marian Jones and the Russian Government at the Sochi Winter Olympics.)
 In fact, when it comes to professional sports, most athletes will pick a side (their side) and will be loathed to provide an accurate account of the game.
 That’s why they need a cop on the beat.

 I often wonder what kind a childhood trauma causes a person to become a referee.
 Does he or she not receive enough criticism at home?
 Is there an inherent need be second guessed?

 I once played a soccer match where I had to guard an opposing forward.
 He was a nice guy and talkative fellow.
 He told me he refereed soccer and hockey games on the side.
 And between our skirmishes he let me in on a few secrets on how to ref a game.